Common Areas and Elevator Accidents

-Elevator accidents are caused by some malfunction of the elevator.
-As a matter of fact, this causes them to stop suddenly between floors or to collapse.
-Serious injuries and deaths have occurred in these incidents.
+Severe injuries and deaths have occurred in these incidents.
 Los Angeles is notorious for elevator problems.
-With its older buildings and busy traffic, these machines are bound to fail absent serious attention.
+With its older buildings and busy traffic, these machines have an increased chance of failure.

-The elevator company responsible for installing and maintaining elevators could be at fault.
-But also, the maintenance department of a building may be responsible.
+Also, the elevator company responsible for installing and maintaining elevators may share blame.
+But also, the maintenance department of a building may share accountability.
 And their failure and mismanagement could lead to mass casualties and even wrongful death.

-Examples of cases we take include arms getting stuck in elevators and limbs becoming lacerated, or amputated.
-Examples of people we would sue include South Coast Plaza.
-With millions of dollars in recoveries for those poor folks without protection, Ehline has acted as a sword and a shield for many needing to get back on their feet.
+Examples of cases we take include arms stuck in elevators and limbs lacerated, or amputated.
+Examples of people we would sue includes the South Coast Plaza or Del Amo Mall in Torrance.
+With millions of dollars in recoveries for those poor folks without protection, Ehline acted as a sword and a shield for many needing to get back on their feet.
 Here, we discuss the lesser known causes and effects of these negligence claims.

 “Common Areas” and Elevators.